Update 2018: Yulia, the child who the Bloom family returned to adopt, is now home.

 If you need a refresher, the Bloom family is adopting 4 more children from Eastern Europe with special needs.

-The first link needs to read $26,849, which means $12,025 is still needed in order for the Bloom family to move forward with their newest adoption.
-You may remember that the Bloom family adopted *Barton, *Evan, *Theo, and *Orion from Reece’s Rainbow, and the boys also all came from the same institution where *Violet, *Lee, *Daisy, and *Amos currently reside.
+You may remember the Bloom family adopted *Barton, *Evan, *Theo, and *Orion from Reece’s Rainbow, and the boys also came from the same institution where *Violet, *Lee, *Daisy, and *Amos currently reside.
 These are the children the Bloom family plan to adopt.
 They need help now to finish raising the funds to rescue their children.

 *Lee is quickly losing weight, and he is already tiny.
 He is bedridden, wasting away un-stimulated because the institution staff doesn’t have the time or effort to give him the therapy and care he needs.

-There are the mobile children who live in group homes: *Miriam, who has FAS.
+There are mobile children who live in group homes: *Miriam, who has FAS.